EXETER - UNIVERSITY OF EXETER UNIVERSITY

 A large, well-established campus with a variety of coffee shops, a supermarket, an ATM and plenty of green spaces to explore.
 Exeter city centre is only a 15-minute walk.

-2 weeks in Exeter + 3 night stay in London
+Exeter + 3-night stay in London

 Our language and leisure programme has been designed to give you an integrated learning experience.
 Each day is made up of a combination of engaging classroom-based English language lessons, workshops, activities and excursions.
 All this gives you the opportunity to acquire new language and practice your communication skills with English-speakers.